pypeit/PypeIt/doc/collate1d.rst

     # Where to place coadded files and report files.
 Defaults to
     # current directory.
     #outdir = /work/output

-    # Where to look for .pypeit files when building an archive.
-    # This only takes effect when archive_root is specified.
-If
-    # not given the archiving code will look in the parent directory
-    # of each spec1d.
-    #pypeit_file = /work/pypeit_files

     # A list of the spec1d files.
 Wildcards are allowed.
     spec1d read